nnarain/nnarain.github.io/_posts/2023-12-31-2023 Retrospective.md

 **Next Year**

 I mainly want to work on Icarus as that is a project several years in the making.
-I want something that fly.
+I want something that can fly.
 And more large 3D printer projects.

-Though mainly I'll be doing everything with a better sense of balance.